 The care we offer is free of charge to the families who need it and are eligible.
 We rely on the generosity of the public to keep our doors open, with voluntary donations making up the majority of the over £5 million every year we need to find to run the hospice service.

-If you have a terminally ill child or you are a young adult who needs support, call us on 01865 794749 to find out how we can help.
+If you have a terminally ill child who needs support, call us on 01865 794749 to find out how we can help.

 We’re here for the whole family